Skip to content

 For active grant opportunities right now: Black Girl Ventures BGV Pitch has a May 15, 2026 deadline for Black and Brown women founders with revenue-generating businesses.
 Hello Alice's Verizon Digital Ready grant ($10K, 50 recipients per cycle) has no demographic gate but runs multiple cycles -- complete the free course prerequisite now so you're ready when the next cycle opens.

 For supplier development, NMSDC MBE certification is the standard credential in the corporate supplier diversity world.
 It requires annual renewal and a regional affiliate fee, but access to $400B+ in corporate supplier spend across 1,500 member companies is the most durable funding pipeline available to minority-owned for-profit businesses.
+See more Black-owned-specific programs at our Black-owned business grants guide.

 If You're a Latino/Latina-Owned Business